-2.4.3 Employee benefits expenses
+2.4.3 Employee related expenses

-Employee benefits expenses include all costs related to employment including wages, salaries, superannuation, non-monetary benefits and leave entitlements.
+Employee related expenses include all costs related to employment including wages, salaries, superannuation, non-monetary benefits and leave entitlements.
 The expenses are recognised in the period in which services are rendered by the employees.